 At Minc Law, our litigation practice group focuses exclusively on defamation and related claims.
 We have extensive experience both filing and defending defamation suits.

 “Obtaining this legal representation saved our buisness.
 Minc Law represented and defended us against defamation so our customers didn’t have to.
 Minc Law gave us a voice and Daniel Powell made sure we were heard and considered in each part of the process.
 He also provided practical advice that helped us avoid a snowball effect, and added a human element while dealing with social media organizations.”

 April 12, 2022

 If you are ready to speak with an experienced defamation attorney, you can reach out to our team via Chat or contact form.
-You can also call us to schedule your initial, no-obligation legal consultation at (216) 373-7706, speaking with a Chat representative, or filling out our online contact form.
+You can also call us to schedule your initial, no-obligation legal consultation with an intake specialist at (216) 373-7706, speaking with a Chat representative, or filling out our online contact form.